-All holidays must be approved in advance by your line manager.
+All holiday must be approved in advance by your line manager.
 You should normally give at least four weeks' notice of holiday requests to allow planning of rotas or work schedules where necessary.
 You must not make travel bookings until approval has been given.

 We may require you to take (or not to take) holiday on particular dates, including when the business is closed, particularly busy, or during your notice period.
+In any case you will be informed on the dates of your holiday in accordance with the annual schedule and 15 calendar days before the first day of holiday.